About the Wassmuth Center

 Raised on a farm in Greencreek, Idaho, Bill Wassmuth was a priest at St. Pius X Catholic Church in Coeur d’Alene.
 In the 1980s he found himself confronted with the misuse of theology for hateful aims by white supremacists in northern Idaho.
 He lived through a vindictive bombing of his home and built coalitions to battle the Aryan Nations as a chair of the Kootenai County Task Force on Human Relations.

 After leaving Coeur d’Alene and the priesthood, marrying and settling in Seattle, Washington, Wassmuth continued his successful leadership as director of the Northwest Coalition Against Malicious Harassment.
-When Wassmuth died in 2002, Governor Kempthorne called him “an early voice for human rights and human dignity in our state.”
+When Wassmuth died in 2002, Idaho Governor Kempthorne called him “an early voice for human rights and human dignity in our state.”

-Be a Part of Building Our Future
+Be a Part of Building

 ©2024 The Wassmuth Center for Human Rights | All rights reserved | Website by 116 & West | Sitemap | Privacy Policy | Terms & Conditions